 The pain moves.
 It spreads.
 Some days it's your shoulders, some days it's everywhere.
 You're exhausted but you can't sleep well.
 People around you don't always understand what you're going through because there's nothing visibly wrong.
 I've worked with fibromyalgia clients for over twenty years, and I want you to know something: what you're experiencing is real, and your body can respond to the right kind of work.

-Fibromyalgia amplifies the way your nervous system processes pain signals.
+Fibromyalgia amplifies the way your nervous system processes pain signals (Yunus, 2007).
 That means your muscles can feel intensely sore even without a specific injury.
 Trigger points develop in predictable patterns.
 Fascia tightens.
 Sleep suffers, which makes the pain worse, which makes sleep harder.
 It becomes a cycle that's difficult to break on your own.

 How I Work With Fibromyalgia

 The biggest mistake I see is therapists treating fibromyalgia the same way they'd treat a sports injury—going in too deep, too fast.
 That approach backfires.
 Your nervous system is already on high alert.
-What it needs is precise, informed pressure that reduces tension without triggering a flare.
+What it needs is precise, informed pressure that reduces tension without triggering a flare (Field, 2014).

 I use a combination of neuromuscular therapy and myofascial release, calibrated to what your body can handle that day.
 Some sessions we work deeper.
 Some sessions the focus is on calming the nervous system and releasing fascial restrictions.
 I read what your tissue is telling me and adjust accordingly.